Saani765/Saani765/README.md

-- 🔭 I’m currently working on Open Source
+- 🔭 I’m currently working on NLP
-- 🌱 I’m currently learning Computer Vision and JS libraries and frameworks and ofcourse dsa.
+- 🌱 I’m currently learning Pytorch and NLP and ML frameworks.

-- 🤔 I’m looking for help with open source contributions and dsa
+- 🤔 I’m looking for help with ML and AI jobs.

 - 📫 How to reach me: saani765@gmail.com